 How Much Did Your Competitor Spend on Google Ads Last Year?
 Estimation Methods

-How much does your competitor spend on Google Ads?
-Explore ways to estimate competitor budgets and strategic analysis techniques with the latest methods of 2026.
+How much is your competitor spending on Google Ads?
+Discover ways to estimate competitor budgets and strategic analysis techniques with the current methods of 2026.

-Are you noticing that your biggest competitor is always at the top of Google search results, while no matter how much you stretch your budget, you can't achieve that visibility?
-If questions like "How do they finance so many ads?" or "How much did they spend in total last year?" are bothering your mind, you are not alone.
+Are you noticing that your biggest competitor is always at the top of Google search results, while no matter how hard you push your budget, you can't achieve that visibility?
+If questions like "How do they finance that much advertising?" or "How much did they spend in total last year?" are bothering your mind, you are not alone.
 Many SME owners and marketing managers perceive competitor strategies as a black box.
-However, in the data-driven ecosystem of 2026, it is more possible than you think to crack open that box and track the financial footprints of your competitors.
+However, in the data-driven ecosystem of 2026, prying open the lid of this box and tracking the financial footprints of your competitors is more feasible than you think.

-Blindly progressing in the world of digital marketing is like sailing into an ocean without a compass.
-Estimating your competitors' Google Ads spending is not just a curiosity but a vital strategic maneuver to optimize your own budget and protect your market share.
-In this guide, we will explain step by step how you can decipher your competitors' advertising budgets using the analysis methodologies we at 212 Medya have provided to our clients for years.
+Moving blindly in the world of digital marketing is like embarking on the ocean without a compass.
+Estimating your competitors' Google Ads spending is not just a matter of curiosity; it's a vital strategic move to optimize your own budget and maintain your market share.
+In this guide, we will explain step by step how to decipher your competitors' advertising budgets using the analysis methodologies we've provided to our clients at 212 Medya for years.

-In practice, we often see this: Many businesses hesitate to advertise, assuming their competitors are spending very high budgets.
-However, in our in-depth analyses, we have encountered numerous scenarios where the competitor is not actually spending a very high budget but is staying at the top of the rankings with low costs thanks to quality score and ad relevance.
-Therefore, when making estimates, you should not only focus on the numbers but also on strategy.
+In practice, we often see this: Many businesses hesitate to advertise, assuming that their competitors are spending very high budgets.
+However, in our in-depth analyses, we have identified numerous scenarios where the competitor is not actually spending a very high budget but is staying at the top with lower costs thanks to quality score and ad relevance.
+Therefore, when making estimates, you should focus not only on the numbers but also on the strategy.

-Expert digital marketers are analyzing competitor data in a professional environment.
+A professional digital marketer examines competitor analysis data in a professional environment.

 What is Competitor Google Ads Spending Estimation?

-Competitor Google Ads spending estimation is the process of rationally calculating the total budget a competitor spends on search network, display ads, or video ads during a specific time frame (for example, 2025 or 2026) using data such as keyword volume, cost per click (CPC), and ad visibility.
-This method provides a foundation for market share analysis and budget planning.
+Competitor Google Ads spending estimation is the process of rationally calculating the total budget spent by a competitor on search network, display ads, or video ads within a specific time period (e.g., the years 2025 or 2026) using data such as keyword volume, cost per click (CPC), and ad visibility.
+This method serves as a foundation for market share analysis and budget planning.

-This estimation process consists of a combination of Google's own tools, third-party analysis platforms, and manual reverse engineering techniques rather than relying on data from a single source.
-It should be noted that no tool will give you the exact spending amount on your competitor's panel down to the last cent; however, projections can be created with an accuracy rate of 85-90% from a professional perspective.
+This estimation process combines data from Google’s own tools, third-party analysis platforms, and manual reverse-engineering techniques, instead of relying on a single source of data.
+It should be noted that no tool will give you the exact spending amount in your competitor's panel; however, projections can be created with an 85-90% accuracy rate from a professional perspective.

-Since Google Ads algorithms have become completely AI-supported in recent years, the old-fashioned "just look at the keyword to find the budget" method has lost its validity.
-Performance Max (PMax) campaigns and demand generation ads now dominate a large portion of the budget.
-Here are the main channels you can use for competitor analysis according to 2026 standards:
+Since Google's advertising algorithms have become entirely AI-supported today, the old-fashioned method of "just look at keywords to find the budget" has lost its validity.
+Performance Max (PMax) campaigns and lead generation ads are now dominating a large portion of the budget.
+Here are the key channels you can use for competitor analysis by 2026 standards:

 1. Google Ads Transparency Center

-Developed by Google in recent years due to privacy and transparency policies, the Ads Transparency Center allows you to see in which countries, on which dates, and in what formats (text, visual, video) a competitor has advertised.
-While it doesn't provide a direct budget figure, it is an invaluable resource for understanding the ad density of your competitor.
+Developed by Google in recent years under privacy and transparency policies, the Ads Transparency Center allows you to see where, on what dates, and in what formats (text, visual, video) a competitor has advertised.
+While it doesn’t provide a direct budget figure, it is an invaluable resource for understanding your competitor's advertising intensity.

-Pro Tip: Look at the diversity of your competitor's ads in the last 365 days.
-If they are continuously trying new creatives (visuals and videos), it is a concrete indication that they are allocating a significant budget and are constantly optimizing.
-A stagnant ad account is usually a low-budget and "left alone" account.
+Professional Tip: Look at the diversity of your competitor's ads over the last 365 days.
+If they are constantly experimenting with new creatives (images and videos), this is the most concrete indication that they are allocating significant budgets and are continuously optimizing.
+A stagnant ad account is often a low-budget and "left to its own devices" account.

 2. Auction Insights Report

-If you are advertising on the same keywords as your competitor, the "Auction Insights" report in your Google Ads panel provides you with invaluable data.
+If you are advertising on the same keywords as your competitor, the "Auction Insights" report in your Google Ads panel provides you with gold-worthy data.
 Here you can see your competitor's Impression Share data.
-For example, if your impression share is 30% and your competitor's is 80%, you can estimate that they are spending at least 2.5-3 times more budget than you (assuming quality scores are similar) through simple mathematical ratio.
+For example, if your impression share is 30% while your competitor's is 80%, you can predict, through simple mathematical ratioing, that they are spending at least 2.5-3 times more budget than you (assuming similar quality scores).

-Based on our experience working with clients, the Auction Insights report should be examined not only for a general overview but also for device-based (mobile vs desktop) breakdowns.
-We noticed in an e-commerce client that the competing company was spending its budget much more efficiently by only being aggressive on weekends and only on mobile devices.
-This detail made our total spending estimate much more precise.
+Based on our experience working with clients, it's important to examine the Auction Insights report not just for a general overview but also for device-based (mobile vs desktop) breakdowns.
+In one of our e-commerce clients, we noticed that the competing company was only ramping up their budget aggressively on weekends and solely on mobile devices, using their budget much more efficiently.
+This detail made our overall spending estimate much more accurate.

 3. Third-Party Analysis Tools (Semrush, SpyFu, and Similar)

 Tools like Semrush or SpyFu list which keywords competitors are bidding on and their estimated monthly traffic costs.
 The advanced AI models of these tools in 2026 can predict click-through rates (CTR) and regional CPC costs much more accurately.
-However, you should cross-check these data with the real CPC values in your industry rather than accepting them at face value.
+However, instead of taking this data at face value, you should cross-reference it with the real CPC values in your industry.

-At a basic level, you can use these tools yourself; however, seeking professional support from a google ad agency to account for hidden variables such as "click loss" or "additional costs due to low-quality scores" when interpreting the data prevents erroneous investments.
+At a basic level, you can use these tools yourself; however, to account for hidden variables like "click loss" or "additional costs due to low quality scores," it's advisable to seek professional support from a Google Ads agency, which can prevent erroneous investments.

-Professional 3D infographic showing Google Ads budget and performance balance.
+A professional 3D infographic showing Google Ads budget and performance balance

 Step-by-Step Competitor Budget Calculation Formula

 Beyond complex algorithms, there is a basic calculation method you can do on your own.
-While this method may not provide you with an exact result, it will give you a clear idea about your competitor's budget scale (S-M-L-XL).
+While this method may not give you an exact result, it will provide you with a clear idea about your competitor's budget scale (S-M-L-XL).

-- Keyword Identification: Determine the top 10-20 keywords where your competitor appears the most.
+- Keyword Detection: Identify the 10-20 keywords your competitor appears on the most.

 - Volume and CPC Analysis: Note the monthly search volumes and average CPC (cost per click) values of these keywords using the Google Ads Keyword Planner.

-- Impression Share Estimation: Observe how frequently your competitor appears for these keywords.
-(If they appear every hour of the day, assume 90%, if they appear occasionally, assume 40-50%.)
+- Impression Share Estimation: Observe how often your competitor appears on these keywords.
+(If they appear every hour of the day, assume 90%; if they appear intermittently, assume 40-50%).

 - Calculation: (Monthly Volume) x (Estimated CTR: between 5-10%) x (Average CPC) x (Impression Share) = Estimated Monthly Budget.

-The table below shows how you can classify a competitor's budget size according to the average industry data in 2026:
+The table below shows how you might classify a competitor's budget size according to average industry data for 2026:

 Gösterge / Metrik Küçük Ölçekli Rakip Orta Ölçekli Rakip Sektör Lideri Rakip